garg-tanisha/Log-Files-Google-DropDown-/README.md

 Workflow:

 a.
 Fields
-1) Initilize instance of ChromeDriver class
+1) Initialize instance of ChromeDriver class

 b.
 Methods